evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/08-screen-catalog.md

 This chapter is complete when:

-- All workspaces are identified.
+- All portal screens are cataloged.
-- Screens are cataloged.
+- Screen identifiers are unique.
+- Navigation hierarchy is documented.
-- Screen ownership is defined.
+- Permissions are defined.
-- Navigation relationships are documented.
+- AI touchpoints are identified.
 - Metadata standards are established.
-- Future expansion is supported.
 - Visual artifacts are available.
 - Traceability is complete.